Bylaws

 Section 2: Membership

 Members are eligible to vote and are eligible to be an officer or director of the Academy.
-Members would receive access to the Academy’s journal for the year in which their membership is in effect, they would be invited to register for and attend the annual meeting, and they would be permitted to be appointed to committees as specified within these bylaws.
+Members are invited to register for and attend the annual meeting.
+Members are eligible to be appointed to committees as specified within these bylaws.

 Section 3: Student Membership

 In order to promote the objectives and purposes of the Academy and create interest in the next generation of academicians and practitioners, student members are eligible to vote and are eligible to be an officer or director of the Academy.
-Student members would receive access to the Academy’s journal for the year in which their membership is in effect, they would be invited to register for and attend the annual meeting (at a rate as determined by the Board of Directors), and they would be permitted to be appointed to committees as specified within these bylaws.
+Student members would be invited to register for and attend the annual meeting (at a rate as determined by the Board of Directors), and they would be permitted to be appointed to committees as specified within these bylaws.
 Student membership may be maintained as long as the member is registered in an appropriate graduate or undergraduate program at an academic institution.
-Student members receive a reduced membership rate.
+A reduced membership rate can be offered to current full-time students.

 ARTICLE III